RamSailopal/global-dtree/README.md

 # global-dtree

-This repo demonstrates the ability to view M (YottaDB/Intersystems/GTm) based globals using d3 dTree
+This repo demonstrates the ability to view M (YottaDB/Intersystems/GTm) based globals using d3 dTree.
+The demonstration utilises YottaDB, with mg_gateway and then a apache http server, utilising Python and in particular mg_python to build a dTree JSON object used to render the dTree global image.

 ![Alt text](global-dtree.webp?raw=true "Global dTree")